 If anything can be learned from studying market history, panics, and recessions, reacting to one's emotions in fear of further price declines in an attempt to wait for the storm to pass is exactly the opposite action that should be taken.
+Similarly, reacting to one's emotions during good times from fear of missing out on further price increases is not a good idea.
 The market may continue to be volatile over the near-term with substantial ups and downs.
-We have no sense in which direction the market may turn over the next twelve months, and that has always been our view.
+We have no sense for which direction the market may turn over the next twelve months, and that has always been our view.